Steckschwein/steckschwein.github.io/content/software/index.md

 # steckOS

+![steckOS right after boot](images/steckOS.png)

 The operating system loader (LOADER.PRG) contains the actual steckOS kernel, and the startup code that loads the OS and starts up the kernel.

-## boot
-![steckOS right after boot](images/steckOS.png)
+The OS loader as well as any executable in steckOS are in PRG format with the load address in the first two bytes as known from Commodore computers.

 ## kernel

+After having been loaded by the OS loader, the kernel initializes the hardware (again), mounts the SD card and tries to find the shell executable, which it then executes.
-The steckOS kernel provides interrupt handlers, test display routines for the VDP and a jumptable with kernel calls.
+The steckOS kernel provides basic interrupt handling, text display routines for the VDP and a jumptable with kernel calls.

+## library

+Hardware interfacing code and utility routines both used by BIOS and steckOS are located in the library.
+Examples are utility routines to convert binary to ASCII decimal or hexadecimal, but also the SD card driver and FAT32 file system implementation.

 ## shell

-The steckShell and commands is modeled after Unix/DOS.
+The steckShell is a simple REPL interface roughly modeled after the Unix sh shell.
 The shell only has one builtin command, "cd".
-Every other command is searched for in the "PATH" and executed. steckOS uses PRG executables with the load address contained in the first two bytes.
+Every other command is searched for in the "PATH" and executed.
+Commands and tools are mostly named after their Unix / DOS counterparts.

 ### commands and tools